ExplicITConsulting/set-outlooksignatures.com/outlookaddin.md

   </p>
 subtitle: |
   <p class="subtitle is-3 has-text-white">
-    Signatures for Outlook on Android and iOS.
-Advanced features for all platforms.
+    Signatures for Outlook on Android and iOS, advanced features for all platforms
   </p>
 description: |
   Signatures for Outlook on Android and iOS.
 Advanced features for all platforms.